yangfcm/Java-Algo/readme.md

 10. `Palindrome.java`

-    Check if a string is palindrome
+    Test a string is a palindrome(its reversed string is exactly the same as itself)

 11. `PalindromePermutation.java`